 Research, research, research!
-Get books, look at blogs, Google search the attributes on your list to figure out how to make it happen ‘double basin sink in tiny house’, believe it or not you can even find examples now of sectional couches in a tiny house! (man how things have changes in the last couple years! 🙂 ) Save those pictures in a file or on Pinterest etc., however works best for you.
+Get books, look at blogs.
+Google search the attributes on your list to figure out how to make it happen ‘double basin sink in tiny house’.
+Save those pictures in a file or on Pinterest etc., however works best for you.
 THIS book was just released today and I honestly feel like it is one of the best resources out there for how to go about making the decisions you’ll want to consider, Ethan did a great job on it!

 Decide if you are going to do it yourself or hire it done.
 If hiring it done you can find builders close to you by looking HERE, show them your saved images and they will be able to work out a design with you for the right price, the more info you have going in the more accurately they can quote you!

 If doing it yourself you can buy other people’s plans if they suit you (you can do this too to get accurate quotes from builders) (for what you can expect to get in a set of plans click HERE).
-Find a house you like and see if they have plans available, there are of course Tumbleweed plans but there are a great deal of other, more cost effective plans out there as well.
+Find a house you like and see if they have plans available.
 It’s fairly simple to modify plans if they aren’t 100% right for you.

 Or you can make your own plan!
 You can use Sketchup which is a free software to put actual dimensions to things (there is a lot of room to fudge fixture sizes on graph paper, though it is a great starting point!).
-I have a bit more in depth info on these starting steps to designing your own plan in my eBook.
-Ryan also beat me to a great resource that has dimensionally correct cut outs you can use to start laying out your tiny house to scale in a very tactile way (the way I think best!).
+You can also download some basic, dimensionally correct-ish cut outs for free so you can start laying out your tiny house to scale in a very tactile way (the way I think best!).

 Search Youtube to learn the skills you need.
 Search ‘advanced framing techniques’, ‘How to drywall’, ‘how to do simple plumbing’, ‘simple electrical’.
 There are great books and resources to learn skills needed HERE.
+I even made courses that cover the basic information in depth there.
 If you are new to some of these things I certainly suggest paying a local professional a small fee to check your work as you go, things like electrical and plumbing.
 Nothing about a tiny house is very hard it is just very daunting when you look at all the steps together.